ivan-paleo/imaging-reports/README.md

 ## Download the repository
 There are two ways to get the App:
-1. Download my [GitHub repository](https://github.com/ivan-paleo/reporting-templates/archive/refs/heads/main.zip) or its latest [release](https://github.com/ivan-paleo/reporting-templates/releases) as a ZIP archive, and unzip it.
+1. Download my [GitHub repository](https://github.com/ivan-paleo/imaging-reports/archive/refs/heads/main.zip) or its latest [release](https://github.com/ivan-paleo/imaging-reports/releases) as a ZIP archive, and unzip it.
 You can access the repository with the source code by clicking on the button in the side bar of the APp (see [side bar](#side-bar)).
 2. [Fork and clone](https://happygitwithr.com/fork-and-clone.html) my GitHub repository.

 ## Start the App
-1. Open the file [reporting-templates.Rproj](reporting-templates.Rproj) with RStudio.
+1. Open the file [imaging-reports.Rproj](imaging-reports.Rproj) with RStudio.
-2. Open the file `reporting-templates/app.R` from within RStudio by clicking on it in the `Files` panel.
+2. Open the file `imaging-reports/app.R` from within RStudio by clicking on it in the `Files` panel.

 ><p align="center" width="100%">
 >    <img src="screenshots/open_app.png"><br>